JoelJ06/JoelJ06/README.md

 ## 📂 About My Projects

-Some of my most interesting work can’t be shared publicly on GitHub due to licensing or confidentiality restrictions and/or is still being ported over!
+Some of my most interesting work can’t be shared publicly on GitHub due to licensing or confidentiality restrictions and/or is still being ported over.
+I’m also currently working on several new projects—stay tuned as I’ll be sharing them here soon!
 For more details about my experience, feel free to check out my resume or reach out.

 ## 🌱 Currently